ChokoGroup/Choko-Hack/README.md

 A) Expand internal "disk" partition and add games to the original menu.

-B) Use an USB drive to expand "disk" space and add games to the original menu or play them with [FinalBurn Neo emulator](https://github.com/ChokoGroup/FBNeo).
+B) Use an USB drive to expand "disk" space and add games to the original menu or play them with [FinalBurn Neo emulator for CHA](https://github.com/ChokoGroup/FBNeo/tree/fbneo-CHA).

 C) Use a different operating system (Lakka or Batocera), with all the advantages and disadvantages it may have.

-We can use one of this modifications, we can combine 2 or we can use them all.
+We can use one of this modifications, we can combine two or we can use them all.

 Examples:
 - Use only B and leave CHA running the original system by default, with 16 games.
 But when in the mood to play "X-Men vs Street Fighter", put the usb disk and add it to the list.